grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 ### Enriched reporting and analytics

 The routing system is able to push monitoring metrics, such as number of online agents, number of chat requests assigned to the agent, and so on.
-Because of fine grained control that comes with building this system in-house, it gives us the ability to push more custom metrics.
+Because of the fine-grained control that comes with building this system in-house, it gives us the ability to push more custom metrics.

-There are two levels of monitoring offered by this system, real time monitoring and non-real time monitoring, which could be used for analytics for calculating things like the productivity of the agent and the time they spent on each chat.
+There are two levels of monitoring offered by this system: real-time monitoring and non-real time monitoring.
+They can be used for analytics for calculating things like the productivity of the agent and the time they spent on each chat.

-We achieved the discussed solutions with the help of StatsD for real time monitoring and for analytical purposes, we sent the data used for Tableau visualisations and reporting to Presto tables.
+We achieved the discussed solutions with the help of _StatsD_ for real-time monitoring and for analytical purposes.
+We sent the data used for Tableau visualisations and reporting to Presto tables.

 Given that the bottleneck for this system is the number of resources (i.e. number of agents), the real time monitoring helps identify which configuration needs to be adjusted when there is a spike in the number of requests.
 Moreover, the analytical persistent data allows us the ability to predict the traffic and plan the workforce management such that they are efficiently handling the requests.

 ## Scalability

 Letting the system behave appropriately when rolled out to multiple regions is a very critical piece that needed to be taken into account.
-To ensure that there were enough workers to handle the requests, horizontal scaling of instances was set when the CPU utilisation increases.
+To ensure that there were enough workers to handle requests, horizontal scaling of instances was set when the CPU utilisation increases.

 Now to understand the system limitations and behaviour before releasing to multiple regions, we ran load tests with 10x more traffic than expected.
 This gave us the understanding on what monitors and alerts we should add to make sure the system is able to function efficiently and reduce our recovery time if something goes wrong.

 ## Next steps

-We have lined up a few enhancements to reduce the  customer wait time and the time spent by the agents on unresponsive customers who waited too long in the queue.
+We have lined up a few enhancements to reduce the customer wait time and the time spent by the agents on unresponsive customers.
 Aside from chats, we plan to implement this solution to handle digital issues (social media and emails) and voice requests (call).

 ---